Course links: GCSE • IGCSE • A-level • IA-level • IB • National 5 • Higher Geography

 Videofile: NASA Mobilizes to Aid California Fires Response by NASA is in the Public Domain.

 City Noises Sound Effect | Free Sound Clips | City Sounds by SPANAC is licensed under CC BY 4.0

 Seascape - High Cliff-Top View Abstracted + Ambient Sound (HD) by CCVideoMaker is licensed under CC BY 3.0

 Jeremy Corbyn dressed as a chicken image by @Conservatives is reproduced in accordance with exceptions to copyright under UK law in Copyright, Designs and Patents Act 1988 (as amended).
-In keeping with this, the material is reproduced for the dissemination of non-commercial research ideas, criticism, review, reporting of current events and teaching purposes, and in a manner consistent with fair dealing.
+In keeping with this, the material is reproduced for the dissemination of non-commercial research ideas, criticism, review, quotation, reporting of current events and teaching purposes, and in a manner consistent with fair dealing.
 If you believe your content has been used improperly, please do not hesitate to contact [email protected].